-Details of internal financial control and its adequacy are included in the ManagementDiscussion and Analysis Report which forms part of this Report.
+Details of internal financial control and its adequacy in compliance with theprovisions of Rule 8(5)(viii) of Companies (Accounts) Rules 2014 are included in the ManagementDiscussion and Analysis Report which forms part of this Report.

 Risk Management Policy

-The Company has adopted a Risk Management Policy in accordance with the provisions ofthe Act and Clause 49 of the Listing Agreement.
-It establishes various levels ofaccountability and overview within the Company whilevesting identified managers with responsibility for each significant risk.
+The Company has adopted a Risk Management Policy in accordance with the provisions ofthe Act and SEBI (Listing Obligations and Disclosure Requirements) Regulation 2015.
+Itestablishes various levels of accountability and overview within the Company whilevesting identified managers with responsibility for each significant risk.